VHF - UHF Diplexer

 Screen divider

 I added a blank copper clad board onto the PCB as a screen divider to keep the RF away from the UHF/VHF signals.
+Once you have fitted the coils and capacitors, you can fit this screen divider.

 Drilling the holes in the case